 Note CN switch target designated track KN21 (above).
 Whitefish Bay is low in the water:

 These photos were posted online, showing some unusual ships docked near the elevator.
 Two Royal Canadian Navy destroyer escorts, with DDE 265, HMCS Annapolis in foreground.
-We visited HMCS Ottawa docked here in 1970.
+We visited HMCS Ottawa docked here in July, 1969.
+At that time, the Ottawa was docked on the east side, with its bow pointed out into the lake.

 a wooden-hulled hulk on a barge: